 1970: Blood, Sweat and Tears left the US to embark on the first tour by a Western rock group to Eastern Europe behind the Iron Curtain.
 The 26-day, 11-concert tour consisted of stops in Yugoslavia, Romania, and Poland.
 The band traveled with their own equipment, especially designed to handle DC current, and all accommodations were paid for by the governments of the respective countries.

-1975: Jefferson Starship’s second LP, Red Octopus, was released.
-The album marked the return of original Jefferson Airplane singer Marty Balin, and went on to become the band’s biggest success on the chart, reaching #1 in the US, as well as becoming the band’s biggest-selling LP.
+1975: Jefferson Starship’s second studio album, Red Octopus, was released.
+It marked the return of original Jefferson Airplane singer Marty Balin, and went on to become the band’s biggest success on the chart, reaching #1 in the US, as well as becoming the band’s biggest-selling LP.

 1979: Joni Mitchell released Mingus, her tenth studio album and collaboration with jazz composer and musician Charles Mingus.